Product Feature Overview

 Data Analysis: Ad hoc analysis

-With the goal of empowering everyone to be a data analyst, Data Analysis provides users other than professional data developers, such as data analysts, product managers, and operations staff, with simple and efficient tools for data retrieval and analysis to improve their daily efficiency.
+Data Analysis empowers non-developer roles such as data analysts, product managers, and operations staff with simple, efficient tools for data retrieval and analysis.

 Overview